Skip to main content

 console.log(math.sum(4, 5, 6));

-This is a fundamental application – we are going to explore all the type annotations that you see here later on – where we have created a Maths module with a sum function that sums up all the numbers that are passed to it as arguments.
-In our 'main' application file (app.ts) we import the module and invoke the appropriate method.
+A simple application (we’ll explore all the type annotations later).
+We’ve created a Maths module with a sum function that adds up all the numbers passed as arguments.
+In the main file (app.ts) we import the module and call the method.

-Execute webpack from the command line, and once it has finished running, we should get a bundle.js file.
-(Bundle.js does contain a lot of webpack related code which is all required to make sure that the JavaScript code can be executed in the browser.)
+Run webpack from the command line.
+Once it finishes, you should get a bundle.js file.
+(Bundle.js contains webpack-related code that’s needed to make the JavaScript run in the browser.)

-Astute readers will notice that bundle.js has ES6 (ES2015) code generated.
-Webpack also makes use of the tsconfig.json file that we have created earlier.
+Sharp-eyed readers will notice that bundle.js contains ES6 (ES2015) code.
+Webpack picks up the tsconfig.json file we created earlier.

 $ node bundle.js